-Command Code A5h Command Parameter Data Byte Description Writes single data byte to the 1-Wire line.
-Typical Use To write commands or data to the 1-Wire line; equivalent to executing eight 1-Wire Single Bit commands, but faster due to less I 2 C traffic.
+Command Code A.E.b.
+A5h Command Parameter Data Byte Description Writes single data byte to selected 1-Wire IO channel.
+Typical Use To write commands or data to a 1-Wire IO channel; equivalent to executing eight 1-Wire Single Bit commands, but faster due to less I 2 C traffic.
 Restriction 1-Wire activity must have ended before the DS2482 can process this command.
-Error Response Command code and data byte are not acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
-Command Duration 8 × t{SLOT} + maximum 262.5ns, counted from falling edge of the last bit (LS bit) of the data byte.
+Error Response Command code and data byte will not be acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
+Command Duration 8 × t {SLOT} + maximum 262.5ns, counted from falling edge of the last bit (LS bit) of the data byte.
 1-Wire Activity Begins maximum 262.5ns after falling SCL edge of the LS bit of the data byte (i.e., before the data byte acknowledge).
 NOTE : The bit order on the I 2 C bus and the 1-Wire line is different.
 (1-Wire: LS-bit first; I 2 C: MS-bit first) Therefore, 1-Wire activity cannot begin before the DS2482 has received the full data byte.
-Read Pointer Position Status register (for busy polling) Status Bits Affected 1WB (set to 1 for 8 × t {SLOT}) Configuration Bits Affected 1WS, SPU, APU apply
+Read Pointer Position Status Register (for busy polling) Status Bits Affected 1WB (set to 1 for 8 × t {SLOT}) Configuration Bits Affected 1WS, SPU, APU apply